wearebraid/vueformulate.com/docs/guide/README.md

 <demo-form />

 :::tip Read more...
-That’s not all folks...the `FormulateForm` element has a number of other really valuable features like form submission, group validation, and file uploads.
+That’s not all folks...the `FormulateForm` element several other really valuable features like form submission, group validation, and file uploads.

 [Read more on the `FormulateForm` page](/guide/forms)